cha mono

 Whitney Wood is Canada Research Chair in the Historical Dimensions of Women’s Health at Vancouver Island University in Nanaimo, BC.
 After completing undergraduate and MA work at Lakehead University, she earned a PhD in History from Wilfrid Laurier University (Tri-University Graduate Program), and held postdoctoral fellowships at Birkbeck, University of London, and the University of Calgary before joining VIU in 2019.
 Wood’s research explores histories of health, gender, and the body in modern Canada, focusing on reproduction, obstetrics, gynecology, and cultural and medical representations of pain.
 Her work has appeared in the Canadian Historical ReviewSocial History of Medicine, and Canadian Bulletin of Medical History, in addition to a number of edited collections including Medicare’s Histories: Origins, Omissions, and Opportunities in Canada (University of Manitoba Press, 2022) and Feeling Feminism: Activism, Affect, and Canada’s Second Wave (University of British Columbia Press, 2022).
 Wood is currently working on her first book, Birth Pangs: Maternity, Medicine, and Feminine Delicacy in English Canada, 1867-1940, and serves as English-language editor for the Canadian Journal of Health History.

-Portfolios: Liaison with History Department Chairs and Affiliated Committees to the CHA
+Portfolios: Liaison with History Department Chairs and CHA Affiliated Committees

 Alison Norman